mjordan/islandora_workbench/README.md

 ## Deleting media

-You can delte media and their associate files by providing a CSV file with a `media_id` column that contains the Drupal IDs of media you want to delete.
+You can delete media and their associate files by providing a CSV file with a `media_id` column that contains the Drupal IDs of media you want to delete.
 For example, your CSV file could look like this:

 ```csv
 media_id